Data Protection Policy

 - BMM 100 App A8 – Code of Conduct for Suppliers.

 - MMP 203 – Records [Data] Management.

 - MMP 204 – Non-Conformance and Incident Control.

 - MMP 207 – IT and Telecommunication Arrangements and Security.

 - MWG 330 – Email and Internet Controls.

 - MOE 4009 – Modulift Standard Terms and Conditions of Sale.

 - MOE 4301 – Modulift Standard Terms and Conditions of Purchase.

 The Company will undertake responsibility for implementing this policy.

-This policy is fully communicated internally and all personnel understand and are conversant with and actively support its intentions.
+This policy is communicated both externally and internally.
+All personnel understand and are conversant with and actively support its intentions.